Wednesday's gossip column

 Borussia Dortmund's 21-year-old Norway striker Erling Braut Haaland wants to join Barcelona this summer.
 (Sport - in Spanish)

-However, Barcelona president Joan Laporta has denied reports that negotiations are already underway to sign Haaland, who is also wanted by Manchester City and Real Madrid.
+However, Barcelona president Joan Laporta has denied reports that negotiations are already under way to sign Haaland, who is also wanted by Manchester City and Real Madrid.
 (Mail)

+Liverpool boss Jurgen Klopp wants to sign Borussia Dortmund's Jude Bellingham and believes the 18-year-old England international will go on to become the best midfielder in the world.
+(Sun)

+Manchester United expect 37-year-old Portugal forward Cristiano Ronaldo to leave this summer and are lining up Everton's Brazil international Richarlison, 24, as his replacement.
+(Caught Offside)

+Andreas Christensen's agents are in Spain to seal a move to Barcelona.
+The 25-year-old Denmark defender will join on a five-year deal when his Chelsea contract expires at the end of the season.
+(Mundo Deportivo - in Spanish)

+Roma will make a move for Manchester United's Portugal full-back Diogo Dalot, 22, this summer.
+(Calciomercato - in Italian)

-England striker Harry Kane, 28, has told team-mates he will stay at Tottenham next season if Champions league football is secured and Antonio Conte remains as manager.
+England striker Harry Kane, 28, has told team-mates he will stay at Tottenham next season if Champions League football is secured and Antonio Conte remains as manager.
 (Express)

-Liverpool will have the chance to sign Red Bull Salzburg's 20-year-old German striker Karim Adeyemi in the summer transfer window, however they could face competition from Borussia Dortmund.
+Liverpool will have the chance to sign Red Bull Salzburg's 20-year-old German striker Karim Adeyemi in the summer transfer window, but could face competition from Borussia Dortmund.
 (Express)

 Paris St-Germain and Chelsea are interested in signing Manchester City's Algeria winger Riyad Mahrez, 31.
 (Foot Mercato)